Kloud23/Traffic_sign_classification/writeup_template_github.md

 ###Writeup / README

 ####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/Kloud23/Traffic_sign_classfication/blob/master/Traffic_Sign_Classifier.ipynb)
+Project code: here is a link to my [project code](https://github.com/Kloud23/Traffic_sign_classification/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+Providing basic summary of the data set.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799